Church Office Hours: June-July

 We are behind in funding St. Matthew’s Ministry Plan for 2018.
 Last month we were about $13,000 behind and now we are about $19,500 in the red for the year.
 Obviously we can’t continue to run the church this way and we need everyone’s help.
 We need your help.
 Please consider making a further gift to St. Matthew’s in the next few weeks as we enter into Summer.

 I know that we have money in the congregation, because we just raised $24,000 from the Fundraiser!
 But ALL of that goes to the projects we raised it for, not for salaries or programs or lights or anything else.
 Our Ministry Plan gives us a way to know where we are spending money and how we are serving you.
 It’s not extravagant.
 Please help by giving to St. Matthew’s.
-Thank You!
-Fr.
-Michael+
+You may put a check in the plate with “Additional gift” in the memo line or send it by mail.
+Or just start giving!

 Wine Walks 2018

-May 18, 5-8:00pm.
+June 29, 5-8:00pm.
 St. Matthew’s will be participating in the Town of Parker’s monthly Wine Walks on the last Friday of every month.
-The first one is May 18 (because of Memorial Day weekend).
 We hope this will let people know who we are and where we are!
 Come on down and help pour and meet new people in our community.
-If you would like to help host any of these events, please contact Jody Shoemaker at: firstname.lastname@example.org or Ruth Ann Nelson at: email@example.com.
+If you would like to help host any of these events, provide snacks, music, or contribute to the purchase of wine, please contact Jody Shoemaker at: email@example.com or Ruth Ann Nelson at: firstname.lastname@example.org.

 Downtown Parker Wine Walks take place May through November.
 Enjoy wine samples provided by Parker Area Chamber merchants and learn more about the goods and services they sell and provide.
 Tickets are $20 and include 10 - 1oz. samples of wine, a wine glass, and a Wine Walk map.
 You must be 21 years of age or older to participate.